Arthritis in Cats and Dogs

 Gentle, low-impact exercise such as swimming

-The only sure way to tell if your pet is suffering from osteoarthritis is a consultation and checkup by a veterinarian.
+The only sure way to tell if your pet is suffering from osteoarthritis is a consultation and check-up by a qualified veterinarian.

-To get an idea of the overall mobility of your pet, try our Pet Mobility Calculator.
+To get an idea of the overall mobility of your pet, try our Pet Arthritis Assessment Calculator.
 It works by asking a series of questions, which will give you a score out of 30.
 The lower the score, the less mobile your pet is.
-If your pet is scoring low on the mobility calculator, it is important to bring it in for a check-up.
+If your pet scores low on the mobility calculator, it is important to bring them in for a check-up.

 01